whitehillnate/Azure-Soc/README.md

 ## Introduction

-In this project, I have implemented a miniature honeynet within the Azure cloud environment.
+In this hands on project, I have implemented a miniature honeynet within the Azure cloud environment.
 The honeynet collects logs from diverse sources and aggregates them into a centralized Log Analytics workspace.
 Microsoft Sentinel utilizes this workspace to construct attack maps, initiate alerts, and generate incident reports.
 To assess the security posture of the vulnerable environment, I measured specific security metrics over a 24-hour period.
 Subsequently, I implemented various security controls to fortify the environment, and once again measured the relevant metrics over another 24-hour period.
 The results are presented below, highlighting the impact of the security enhancements on the measured metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)